aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2017/aspose-words-for-java-17-3-0-release-notes/_index.md

 ### WORDSNET-14745 - Provided Ability to Specify Locale at Field Level

-As per customer's request, we have added a property that enables to get/set field's locale:
+As per customer's request, we have added a property that allows to get/set field's locale:

 {{< highlight csharp >}}
 /**